Form settings

 An administrator role is required.
 For information, see User roles.

 Use the Form settings page to manage settings for your form.
-You can use the settings available to enable applying a custom CSS to forms, and to control who can access forms.
+You can use the settings available to enable applying a custom CSS to forms, enable translation in forms, and control who can access forms.

 Custom CSS